 Some retirees can cover these costs out of their income and assets without difficulty.
 There are several options for those who can’t afford to pay the cost out of pocket.
 These options include both government programs and private-sector financial products.
 The government option is called Medicaid.
-Medicaid is the largest payer of LTC services and accounts for 62% of all LTC expenditures.
+Medicaid is the largest payer of LTC services and accounts for 62% of all LTC expenditures3.
 Medicaid eligibility varies by state, but generally to qualify, you must have a certain level of impairment and limited financial resources.
 If you don’t currently meet the financial requirements, you must spend down your income and assets on care until you qualify.

 There is no simple solution to this issue.
-The best course of action is to start early while you are still healthy.
+The best course of action is to start planning early while you are still healthy.
 Project what your costs might be in the future and plan for them while time and your health are on your side.

 1Source: U.S. Department of Health and Human Services

 2Life Expectancy in Long-Term Institutional Care by Marital Status: Multistate Life Table Estimates for Older Finnish Men and Women.
 The Journals of Gerontology